alfredstahl69/nixossurface9/README.md

 > **Note**: Do **not** run `nixos-install` yet; first set up the swapfile.
 No Idea why chatgpt put that here, but Imma just keep it lol

-# Create the swapfile (12 GiB) using Btrfs tool ( depends on what you have as RAM, mine has 12gb, which every surface pro 9 has.. so iots kinda irrelevant to mention.. but uh yeah. wanted to say something :}) you might need to add somet>
+# Create the swapfile (12 GiB) using Btrfs tool ( depends on what you have as RAM, mine has 12gb, which every surface pro 9 has.. so its kinda irrelevant to mention.. but uh yeah. wanted to say something :})

 ```bash
 cd /mnt/swap